Religion & Society History

 Mobilizing, Galvanizing, Captivating, & Connecting

-The Project has three core initiatives that collectively advance the eight component fields of religious pluralism: the Powering Pluralism Network, the Religious Pluralism Funders Circle, and our research initiatives.
+The Program has three core initiatives that collectively advance the component fields of religious pluralism: the Powering Pluralism Network, the Religious Pluralism Funders Circle, and our research initiatives.

 The Religious Pluralism Funders Circle is a diverse network of over 50 funders and funder-affinity organizations who share an interest in and support the field of religious pluralism.
 The Circle also provides a connection point between philanthropic leaders and those in other sectors who work on issues related to religious pluralism, such as academia, civil society, faith institutions, and government.